 Lead image from Wikimedia Commons

 Stephen O. Smoot received a Bachelor’s degree from Brigham Young University in Ancient Near Eastern Studies with a concentration in Hebrew Bible studies.
 He is currently finishing a master’s degree in Near and Middle Eastern Civilizations from the University of Toronto with a concentration in Egyptology.
-He is a co-editor of Knowing Why: 137 Evidences that the Book of Mormon is Trueand blogs on Mormon topics at Ploni Almoni: Mr. So-and-So’s Mormon Blog.
+He is a co-editor of Knowing Why: 137 Evidences that the Book of Mormon is True and blogs on Latter-day Saint topics at Ploni Almoni: Mr. So-and-So’s Blog.